 We appreciate that strong relationships benefit our School as well as our communities.
 For example, our vision for a state-of-the-art teaching hub was achieved with local support.
 Sammy Ofer Centre, which opened on 26 September 2017 in the iconic Old Marylebone Town Hall, was a complex project and its success relied upon constant communication and collaboration.
 The building itself drew on local expertise, with about 10% of the workforce coming from the Borough of Westminster.
 Sixth form students from nearby St Marylebone School visited the site during construction, with some gaining work experience at Wates, the main contractor for the project.

-As a truly global organisation, our volunteers maintain a number of partnerships around the world.
+We are a global organisation and our volunteers maintain several partnerships around the world.

-Our e-mentors also support the Cherie Blair Foundation using interactive Google technology to provide advice and inspiration to female entrepreneurs in developing and emerging economies.
+Meanwhile, our e-mentors support the Cherie Blair Foundation, using interactive Google technology to provide advice and inspiration to female entrepreneurs in developing and emerging economies.